Phileosopher/commonplace/mind-feelings-fear.md

 [Reality](reality.md) itself can be scary, and we'll frequently block or [distort](image-distortion.md) our perception of it.

 We have an [irrational](logic.md) fear of true things because they force us to [change](people-changes.md).
 Every time we encounter a change, our [habits](habits.md) must reprogram, and we introduce more of the [unknown](unknown.md) into something we had thought was [certain](understanding-certainty.md).
 The [openness to experience](personality.md) aspects of our personality comes through how well we can resolve the conflicts due to change.

+APPLICATION: Everyone's fear of death is why the topic is typically inappropriate [in modern polite society](people-4_friends.md), and also why thoughts like suicidal tendencies make people generally [feel](mind-feelings.md) uncomfortable.

 ## Fear as fun